What is Uniswap? A Complete Guide

 What is the Uniswap Protocol?
 The decentralized exchange built on Ethereum

 The Uniswap Protocol is a decentralized marketplace to swap cryptocurrencies on the Ethereum blockchain.
 It exists as a set of persistent, non-upgradable smart contracts.
 That means that no one controls the codebase.
 The Uniswap Protocol's code cannot be changed or modified and will run as long as the blockchain is functional, even if Uniswap Labs disappears tomorrow.
 Anyone can deploy the Uniswap Protocol contracts on any blockchain.
-The Uniswap Protocol is already on several blockchains, like Ethereum, Polygon, Arbitrum, Optimism, Binance Smart Chain, and Celo.
+The Uniswap Protocol is already on several blockchains, like Ethereum mainnet, Base, Polygon, Arbitrum, Zora, Avalanche, Optimism, Blast, ZKsync, Celo, and Binance Smart Chain.

 People use the Uniswap Protocol primarily for two reasons: